-Addictions come from denial too.
-Since denial is a way to avoid thinking about the bad stuff, addictions like drugs and alcohol help to amplify that denial even more.
+Addictions can come from denial too.
+Since denial is a way to avoid thinking about the bad stuff, addictions like drugs and alcohol help to amplify denial even more.
 If you’re drunk or high, you don’t have to deal with reality.
 It’s an escape from what’s going on in the world.

 Plus, being drunk or high, or whatever, gives you an excuse to not deal with it.
 It’s a win-win!
 Well, until you lose.
 Then it’s a huge loss all around.

 Deny something exists, and it will persist.
 Our gut instinct knows better, and sometimes it’s easier to address things now before a lot of time goes by, and a lot more is lost.

 Repression is when you simply forget that something happened.
 This is one step further than denial.
 Denial is not wanting to believe it happened, but knowing deep down that it likely did.
 And repression is a partial or total block of what happened.

 For instance, the traumatic abuse that some children have gone through.
 When they get older, it may be so traumatic that the defense mechanism kicks in, and suddenly those memories are repressed.
 I’m sure this is a feature of the brain, and not a glitch.

 If a woman remembered exactly what the pain of childbirth felt like, with every detail of suffering she went through, she’d probably never want another child again.
 But time and time again, most are willing to create another child.